Aero by Upgaming plane against minimalist sky with iTech Labs badge

 5. 05

-Tap Cash Out before the plane disappears
+Tap Cash Out before the plane leaves the screen

 Quick answer

 Can you trust Aero?
-The audit answer
+The auditor's answer

 Straight answer

-• iTech Labs RNG stamp
+• iTech Labs stamp on the RNG

-• Sigma 2023 peer recognition
+• Peer recognition at Sigma 2023

-• Only licensed operators carry it
+• Distributed only through licensed operators

 Leg 1, safe $5.00